jtarrio/MagstripeDecoder/README.md

 This program was written in C# on Visual Studio Community 2013, with the NAudio library.

+Note: this is _not_ good code.
+I wrote it to learn C#, and I wasn't entirely successful at it.
+Feel free to lift and reuse the code under the terms of its license, but don't expect it to work right as-is, especially since it's very old.

 ## Hardware

 You'll need to build some hardware to use this program.
 You'll need the cheapest magstripe reader you can find, a couple of resistors and capacitors (minimum values in the diagram below), and a 3.5 mm microphone jack.
 Your computer must have a stereo microphone socket.